Ner Israel Rabbinical College Rankings

 Biography

-Pinchas Goldschmidt is a Swiss-born rabbi, scholar, and Jewish community leader.
+Pinchas Goldschmidt is a Swiss-born rabbi also known as a religious scholar and Jewish community leader.
 He was the Chief Rabbi of Moscow, Russia from 1993 until 2022, serving at the Moscow Choral Synagogue.
 He also founded and has headed the Moscow Rabbinical Court of the Commonwealth of Independent States (CIS) since 1989.
-From 2011, Goldschmidt has served as president of the Conference of European Rabbis (CER), which unites over seven hundred communal rabbis from Dublin, Ireland to Khabarovsk, in the Russian Far East.
+From 2011, Goldschmidt has served as president of the Conference of European Rabbis (CER), which unites over seven hundred communal rabbis from Dublin, Ireland, to Khabarovsk, in the Russian Far East.

 2. Nahum Rabinovitch